Ex-boyfriend guilty on all four counts in murder of Madeline Kingsbury of Winona

 Kingsbury was 26 when she died, leaving behind two children, then 5 and 2, who now live with her parents.
 A custody battle between them and Fravel was paused pending the outcome of the trial, which was moved out of Winona County because of media coverage and community awareness of the case.

-Kingsbury’s family and friends say will continue to share her story so that she’s more well-known than Fravel.
+Kingsbury’s family and friends say they will continue to share her story so that she’s more well-known than Fravel.
 They’ve already adopted a highway in her honor and plan to start a foundation in her name.

 “Anything to keep Maddi’s name out in the public,” Kolka said.